HewlettPackard/ilo-rest-api-docs/source/includes/_ilo4_exampleuse.md

     <b>For a full Rest example click here: <a href="https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Rest/ex46_get_ahs_data.py">ex46_get_ahs_data.py</a></b>
 </blockquote>

-Active Health System (AHS) data may be accessed by first discoverying the resource of type `HpiLOActiveHealthSystem`.
+Active Health System (AHS) data may be accessed by first discovering the resource of type `HpiLOActiveHealthSystem`.
 This is typically at `https://{iLO}/redfish/v1/managers/{item}/activehealthsystem`.
 Refer to the section on Iterating Collections for details on how to navigate the data model.

 1. Iterate the Managers collection at `https://{iLO}/redfish/v1/managers/`.
 For traditional iLO-based server architectures there is a single manager representing iLO 4 itself.

-2. Find the `Link` property refering to the `HpiLOActiveHealthSystem` and follow that link.
+2. Find the `Link` property referring to the `HpiLOActiveHealthSystem` and follow that link.

 3. GET the `HpiLOActiveHealthSystem` resource and look for the URI indicated by `Links.AHSLocation.extref`.